 Regular Pap smears continue to remain the standard for early detection of cervical cancer, a form of cancer that can be fatal if not caught early.
 If you’re due for a Pap test or have a history of abnormal Pap smears, book an exam at Cary OB/GYN today.
-You can request your Pap smear appointment online or call the Cary or Morrisville, North Carolina, clinic locations directly to schedule.
+Contact us today to schedule your appointment at the office nearest you.

 Medical experts from the American Cancer Society estimate that about 13,000 new cervical diagnoses occur in a given year.
 This number was even higher decades ago before Pap smear testing became routine.

 Your vagina opens up to your cervix, which is the bottom part of your uterus.
 A Pap smear is a simple in-office test that involves gathering a sampling of cells from your cervix.